Emily Lakdawalla: Media appearances

 Lakdawalla is a regular contributor to the weekly Planetary Radio podcast.

 Following Bill Nye's installation as The Planetary Society's Executive Director, Lakdawalla has appeared on television, in webcasts, on Google+ Hangouts, and on Snapshots from Space, viewable from The Planetary Society's YouTube channel.

 Lakdawalla has been a host for CosmoQuest's Science Hour, interviewing guests, including Bill Nye, about the future of planetary exploration.

 In an interview with Brad Allen, Lakdawalla discussed the path that led to a career in science communication, the state of human space exploration and current space exploration missions, such as the Mars Science Laboratory.

 In a December 2013 interview with Universe Today, Lakdawalla discussed candidate locations for life in the Solar System based on geological activity and presence of water.
 In addition to Europa, Lakdawalla cited Enceladus (a moon of Saturn), due to its active salty geysers: "Those geysers are salty – it's a salt water ocean, so we basically have a world that is conveniently venting its ocean out into space.
 You don't even have to land – you can just fly right through that plume and check to see what kinds of cool chemistry is happening there.
 So yeah, I think Enceladus would be a really cool place to explore for life."

-Lakdawalla has been interviewed on topics such as China's Jade Rabbit moon rover on NPR's All Things Considered.

-Lakdawalla has appeared on BBC America and BBC World News.
+Lakdawalla has been interviewed on topics such as China's Jade Rabbit moon rover on NPR's All Things Considered, and she has also appeared on BBC America and BBC World News.